-Maybe I'm being

-crazed and dramatic

-I can't be the cause of
+But no one dares to know haybe I'm being crazed and dramatic.
+I can't be the cause of such gross disruption.
+It something I missif don't war

-such gross disruption

-For something I

-myself don't want to

-accept

-So I tried a date at twenty

-All seemed past and well

-You seemed nice and good-intentioned

-But then there was that moment

-That brought every moment back
+So I tried a date at twenty All seemed past and well You seemed nice and good-intentioned But then there was that moment That brought every moment back

-That I was frozen within my darkening self

-You vigorously rubbed my lower back

-Fingering tentatively beneath my shirt

-Inching closer to submerging below my waistline

-Where all the secrets concealed could be real
+That struck me with such misery and malice That I was frozen within my darkening self You vigorously rubbed my lower back Fingering tentatively beneath my shirt Inching closer to submerging below my waistline Where all the secrets concealed could be real

-I excused myself with the panic rising in my chest

-Exploding once you were out of view

-Later I confided my painful discomfort

-Receptive and patient I thought you were

-For an instant I had hope someone finally saw

-But then you did it again

-And again

-And again

-Now I'm a freak

-I can't talk to the guy I have a crush on

-Who sits next to me in class and borrows

-my pen

-Whose dazzling smile makes my heart

-ache

-Fluttering with regret at my inability to speak
+I excused myself with the panic rising in my chest Exploding once you were out of view Later I confided my painful discomfort Receptive and patient I thought you were For an instant I had hope someone finally saw But then you did it again And again And again Now I'm a freak I can't talk to the guy I have a crush on Who sits next to me in class and borrows my pen Whose dazzling smile makes my heart ache Fluttering with regret at my inability to speak

-I can't look at my male co-workers in the face

-Without fear of what my eyes reveal to them

-I can't walk on a street alone

-Without pepper spray in my hand

-I can't look in the mirror without
+I can't look at my male co-workers in the face Without fear of what my eyes reveal to them I can't walk on a street alone Without pepper spray in my hand I can't look in the mirror without thinking Just how disgusting I am

-thinking

-Just how disgusting I am

-I don't have a fear of rejection

-So much as a fear of affirmation

-That I am all who I see

-That I'm scared and vulnerable

-Hopelessly lost and alone

-Tired and desperate to feel the love they

-never gave me
+I don't have a fear of rejection So much as a fear of affirmation That I am all who I see That I'm scared and vulnerable Hopelessly lost and alone Tired and desperate to feel the love they never gave me